CIFOR-ICRAF Hosts Global Listening Session with Project Dandelion Leaders on Climate, Food Systems, and Women’s Leadership

 22 May 2025 | The CIFOR-ICRAF campus in Nairobi, Kenya welcomed two globally recognized leaders for a high-level listening session and field visit focused on climate justice, regenerative food systems, and innovation in African landscapes.

-Among their long standing advocacy for women and the planet, Pat Mitchell and Rhonda Carnegie are co-founders of Project Dandelion, a women-led campaign for climate justice.
+Among their long-standing advocacy for women and the planet, Pat Mitchell and Ronda Carnegie are co-founders of Project Dandelion, a women-led campaign for climate justice.
 Their visit to the CIFOR-ICRAF campus formed part of Project Dandelion’s global listening tour, which seeks to surface innovations in food systems, amplify women’s leadership, and strengthen connections between science, policy, and lived experience across regions.

 Opening the session, Pat Mitchell emphasized the importance of dialogue and collaboration in addressing interconnected global crises.